2021 and 2022 Plan Year Information

-If you take public transportation or drive to work, you can save up to 25% to 40% on the cost of your commute, depending on your tax bracket.
-Participate in the Commuter Benefits Program and you can contribute before-tax dollars to Transportation or Parking accounts or both, up to the IRS maximums.
+If you take public transportation to work or pay for parking at the office, you can save up to 25% to 40% on the cost of your commute, depending on your tax bracket.
+The Commuter Benefits Program lets you contribute before-tax dollars to transportation or parking accounts or both, up to the IRS maximums.

 - If you take public transportation—including the train, bus, subway, vanpool or ferry—you can contribute up to $270 per month in 2021 for eligible expenses.

 - If you drive and park your car, you can contribute up to $270 per month in 2021 for eligible parking expenses.